Vinayakrevankar/dataviz-project-proposal-1/README.md

 A line chart where the x-axis is time (by decade) and the y-axis is the number of Nobel Prizes awarded.
 Each line represents a prize category.

-Future Interaction ideas:
+Future Interaction ideas:<br>
-Filter by specific category (e.g., Physics only, or Peace only).
+Filter by specific category (e.g., Physics only, or Peace only).<br>
-Highlight key historical periods such as the World Wars or the addition of the Economics prize in 1969.
+Highlight key historical periods such as the World Wars or the addition of the Economics prize in 1969.<br>

 ---

-Sketch 3: Nobel Prizes by Country (Choropleth Map) This sketch represents a world map visualization where each country is shaded based on the number of Nobel Prizes associated with it — either through birth country or organization affiliation.
+Sketch 3: Nobel Prizes by Country (Choropleth Map) This sketch represents a world map visualization where each country is shaded based on the number of Nobel Prizes associated with it — either through birth country or organization affiliation.<br>
 Purpose:
 To reveal the geographical concentration of Nobel laureates and highlight how recognition varies across regions.

-Planned Insights:
+Planned Insights:<br>
-Identify the most represented countries (e.g., United States, UK, Germany, France).
+Identify the most represented countries (e.g., United States, UK, Germany, France).<br>
-Compare the dominance of Western nations versus emerging contributors.
+Compare the dominance of Western nations versus emerging contributors.<br>
-Provide a global context to complement the previous category and timeline analyses.
+Provide a global context to complement the previous category and timeline analyses.<br>

 Future Interaction Ideas:
 Hover tooltips showing country names and prize counts.